bitcoin-ring/boltring-docs/docs/getting-started.md

     For pre-configured BoltRings the keys are printed as QR code on the enclosed leaflet.

-    After you re-configured your BoltRing **you will need the newly set keys** for any further re-configuration (the original keys will not work any more).
+    After you re-configured your BoltRing **you will need the newly set keys** for any further re-configuration (the original keys will not work anymore).

 ## BoltRing Pairing Options